Learning logical Pauli noise in quantum error correction: Correctable noise

 \section{Correctable noise}

 The above estimation problem cannot be solved for arbitrary channels $P$, since in general the moments are independent of each other.
 Here, our assumption of limited correlations becomes important.

 To formalize this assumption, consider a set of \emph{supports} $\Gamma \subseteq 2^{\{1,\dots,n\}}$, where $2^{\{1,\dots,n\}}$ denotes the powerset of ${\{1,\dots,n\}}$.
 These supports are allowed to overlap with each other.
 We assume that on each support $\gamma \in \Gamma$, there acts an independent Pauli channel $P_\gamma: \pauli^\gamma \rightarrow [0,1]$.
 Thus, the noise is correlated across each support, but not between different supports.
 If the supports are small, any high weight error must arise as a combination of independent lower weight errors.
 This is the scenario where error correction has a chance to improve the fidelity.
 On the other hand, if the supports are too large, error correction usually fails.
-Thus, we assume that the noise is \emph{correctable} in the following sense. \begin{definition}[Correctable noise] A Pauli channel $P$ described by a set of supports $\Gamma \subseteq 2^{\{1,\dots,n\}}$ is called \emph{correctable} if the following two conditions are fulfilled: \begin{itemize} \item For all $\gamma_1,\gamma_2 \in \Gamma$, the union $\gamma_1 \cup \gamma_2$ is a correctable region. \item $P(I) > \frac{1}{2}$. \end{itemize} \end{definition} We see from the definition of distance that the first condition is fulfilled in particular if $|\gamma| \leq \lfloor \frac{d-1}{2} \rfloor$ for all $\gamma \in \Gamma$.
-The second condition simply states that the total error rate should not be too large.
+Thus, we assume that the noise is \emph{correctable} in the following sense. \begin{definition}[Correctable noise] A Pauli channel $P$ described by a set of supports $\Gamma \subseteq 2^{\{1,\dots,n\}}$ is called \emph{correctable} if the following two conditions are fulfilled: \begin{enumerate}[label=(\roman*)] \item For all $\gamma_1,\gamma_2 \in \Gamma$, the union $\gamma_1 \cup \gamma_2$ is a correctable region. \item $P_\gamma(I) > \frac{1}{2}$ for all $\gamma \in \Gamma$. \end{enumerate} \end{definition}

+We see from the definition of distance that the first condition is fulfilled in particular if $|\gamma| \leq \lfloor \frac{d-1}{2} \rfloor$ for all $\gamma \in \Gamma$.
+The second condition simply states that the error rates should not be too large.
 It guarantees that all moments are positive, i.e. $E(a) > 0$ for all $a \in \pauli^n$.
-Note that it is fulfilled in particular if all the independent channels have sufficiently low error rates, namely ${P_\gamma(I) > \frac{1}{2}}$ for all $\gamma \in \Gamma$.
+We would like to emphasize that our definition of correctable noise is quite a weak one: actual \ac{QEC} requires the noise level to be below some code-dependent threshold, which is always lower than the one imposed by our condition \ref{item:noise_level}. \Cref{def:CorrectableNoise-MainText} is also distinct from the Knill-Laflamme condition \cite{Knill00TheoryOfQuantum}, \cite[Theorem~10.1]{NieChu10}, which is usually applied to a subnormalized part of the full error channel.

 Since the multiplication of independent Pauli random variables corresponds to a convolution of their probability distributions, the full channel $P$ can be written as a convolution of the independent local channels,